E-commerce SEO for Beginners: 5 Tips to Rank Fast!Yeap Digital

 - Page URLs.

-- Page title and description tags.
+- The page title and description tags.

 - Meta description.
 (Not for SEO but a good description can increase CTR)